Dharmaguptaka Vinaya

 Origin Story

 At that time, the Buddha was in Sāvatthī in Jeta’s grove, Anāthapiṇḍika’s park.
 Then, the group-of-six bhikkhunīs, just because of a small matter, angry and dissatisfied, said: “We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.”
 When the bhikkhunīs heard this, there were among them those with few wishes, who knew moderation, who practised the austerities, who were keen on training in the precepts, and who knew shame.
 They rebuked the group-of-six bhikkhunīs: “Why did you, just because of a small matter, angry and dissatisfied, say: ‘We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.’”

 Then the bhikkhunīs told the bhikkhus, and the bhikkhus went and told the World-honored One.
 The World-honored One then for this reason gathered the bhikkhu sangha, and criticized the group-of-six bhikkhunīs: “Why did you, just because of a small matter, angry and dissatisfied, say: ‘We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.’?”

 Then, when the World-honored One had criticized the group-of-six bhikkhunīs in countless ways, he said to the bhikkhus: “I allow that the sangha carries out (an act of) criticism against the group-of-six bhikkhunīs to make them give up this matter, in a formal act with a motion as fourth.
 They should carry out the criticism as follows: In the sangha, they should choose a capable person who can carry out formal acts as above.
 She should carry out the motion as follows: